imarkwick/bookmark_manager/README.md

 #Bookmark Manager

-We are going to build a bookmark manager, similar to pineapple.io or delicious.com in spirit.
-A bookmark manager is a good use case for exploring how relational databases work.
+This week's challenge at Makers Academy was to build a bookmark manager, similar to pineapple.io or delicious.com.

+The aim of the project was to learn about database web apps in Ruby using Sinatra.
+Also to provide an example of how relational databases work as well as get an introduction to css and front end design.

 A bookmark manager is a website to maintain a collection of links, organised by tags.
 You can use it to save a webpage you found useful.
 You can add tags to the webpages you saved to find them later.
 You can browse links other users have added.